 When Should I Caulk Between the Frame and Window Panes?

-The question of where and how to caulk depends a lot on the kind of siding and frames you choose to install.
-Some frames, like vinyl, tend to hold the glass more tightly than say, wood frames do.
+Do you have vinyl frames?
+These tend to hold the glass more tightly than say, wood frames do.
 Therefore, if you have vinyl frames going into a home with vinyl siding, you may only need a little painter’s caulk applied to the edges where the glass meets the frame.